 Historic England, and its predecessor English Heritage, have produced technical advice on scientific dating techniques.
-This page provides an introduction to these documents.
+This page provides an overview of these documents.

 Scientific dating methods are important tools in helping to understand and date archaeological sites and they are now used routinely during archaeological investigations.
 The best known and most often used techniques are radiocarbon dating and dendrochronology, or tree-ring dating.